Haufe-Lexware/wicked.haufe.io/doc/creating-a-portal-configuration.md

 ### Step 4: Stop the kickstarter

 As soon as you are done editing the configuration, shut down the kickstarter using the "shutdown" icon top right of each configuration page.
+Alternatively, you can press `Ctrl-C` to shut down the Kickstarter process.
+The wicked CLI will detect the keypress and shut down the container.

 Due to mounting in your local directory into the container, the configuration will now have changed on your local disk.